All About Paralegals and Legal Assistants

 - Law Associate

-Job Demand for Paralegals and Legal Assistants
+Are There Job Opportunities for Paralegals and Legal Assistants?

 The states with the most job growth for Paralegal or Legal Assistant are Nevada, Utah, and Colorado.
 Watch out if you plan on working in Alaska, Ohio, or Maryland.
 These states have the worst job growth for this type of profession.